Murie Ranch Historic District: The Muries

 Mardy decided to honor her husband by working to preserve the nature which they both loved.
 In 1980, sixteen years after her husband Olaus died at 73 years old, Mardy Murie helped pass the Alaska National Interest Lands Conservation Act which saved one hundred million acres in Alaska.
-Mardy was a very passionate woman who was also very emotional.
 This helped her unite everybody that she talked to as she tried to conserve nature.
 She had the ability and the humility to reach across generations, careers, power levels and positions.
 Mardy lived to be 101 years old and in the course of her life was recognized by four presidents.
 John Denver wrote a song about her entitled, 'A Song for All Lovers' about Mardy Murie and Olaus Murie waltzing in the Arctic wilderness.

 STS Ranch

 The STS was established by Buster and Frances Estes (née Mears) near Menor's Ferry in 1921 as a dude ranch.
 Buster was a local, while Frances first came to Jackson Hole from Philadelphia to visit the Bar B C Dude Ranch in 1914.
 Mears and Estes fell in love, marrying over the objections of Mears' family.
 In 1922 the Estes heard from Holiday Menor that 76 acre were available just down the river from Menor's Ferry on the west side of the river.
 The Estes built a cabin and moved in in January, 1923.
 The dude ranch started small, with a single guest cabin and one tent.
 By 1927 the STS featured a log cabin, two frame cabins, a barn, a garage, and the five-room main house.
 The Estes gradually expanded to a capacity of 24 dudes, charging $55 per week, less than the $70 or more charged by the White Grass or Bar B C. The ranch flourished for a while, but was badly affected by the Great Depression.
 Rates went down, and a portion of the property was leased to the Nelson brothers, who built what is now the Murie residence.
 Buster and Frances built a new log house in 1940, but closed the ranch during World War II and worked in war production in Salt Lake City.
 The STS was purchased by the Muries (Adolph and Louise, and Olaus and Mardy) in 1946, with Adolph and Louise living in the original ranch buildings, Olaus and Mardie living in the Nelson house after 1950.
 The sale to the Muries was contingent on the Muries never operating the place as a dude ranch.